puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmmore-url-list-filter format.md

 >[!NOTE]
 >The default behavior is to allow the URL request if no filter is matched.

-## Filter selection criteria example
+## Example filter selection criteria

 In this example, when searching for a match for “https://sub.contoso.com/docs” the filter selection will: